How to Grow Larkspur Flowers

 Add a general-purpose fertilizer once a month until after they have bloomed.

 Cut blooms just before they peak.
-Place them in a vase and arrange with other flowers, or alone by themselves.
+Place them in a vase and arrange them with other flowers, or alone by themselves.

 Once your Larkspur plants are established, they will grow well until the first frost.
 The plants are annuals and highly susceptible to frost.